Falabdullateef/Java/Minecraft-Development/README.md

 - **Share Knowledge**: Document my progress, code snippets, challenges, and lessons learned to help others on their plugin development journey.
 - **Encourage Collaboration**: Foster a collaborative environment where we can share ideas, provide feedback, and contribute to each other's projects.

-- **Build Community**: Connect with fellow Minecraft enthusiasts and plugin developers, forming a supportive community dedicated to improving our craft.
+- **Build Community**: Connect with fellow Minecraft enthusiasts and plugin developers to form a supportive community focused on improving our craft.

 ## How to Contribute